-This silly story is taken from “Flex Data Services, Hibernate and Eclipse.”
+This silly story is taken from my book “Flex Data Services, Hibernate and Eclipse.”
 No other part of that book is deliberately silly.
 I thought it would be fun to post this here.
 In the story, produce and food are allegories for data and a cellar is an allegory for a database.
 As for Klay and Adobe, well, you get the idea.

 Once upon a time, in an alternate multiverse, there might or might not have been a world called Klay.
 Klay was a world very like Earth, except that the peaceful inhabitants were obsessed with food and food technology.
 This world had perfected the art and science of growing and cooking food.
 Each region had its own specialty, however because transportation was not mechanized.
 Only seasoned travelers had ever experienced the wondrous tastes and textures of the exquisite culinary creations in far-off lands.
 Because growing conditions varied widely, food could only be made from local produce, and thus could not be replicated outside of where the food was grown.
 Instead, the pudgy townsfolk would gather around wandering minstrels as they sang of the nutritional marvels that they had experienced in far-off lands.